-- Attendance tracking - To track Attendee behaviour and know who entered or left the session.
+- Attendance tracking - To track Attendee behavior and know who entered or left the session.

 - Access control: People registered only - For those who want to control session access, and only allow people who already registered for the session.

 - Access control: People registered and who can register - To allow access to people that already registered for the session or those who can register according to their group(s) and the specific sessions' permission settings.